House of Mathrafal: Vaughans of Corsygedol

-The House was succeeded by the descendants of Prince Owain Glyndŵr and his brother, Lord Tudur ap Gruffudd, through the Vaughans of Cors-y-Gedol.
-They are today represented by its derivative branches; the House of Yale (Yale family) and the Rogers of Bryntangor, who act as co-representatives of the dynasty.
+They are today represented by its derivative branches; the House of Yale (Yale family) and the Hughes of Gwerclas, who act as co-representatives of the dynasty.
 They are also the co-representatives of the Sovereign dynasties of North Wales (Gwynedd) and South Wales (Dinefwr), having their genealogies traced back to the Romano-British ruler Cunedda.

-These Houses are also cadet branches of the FitzGerald Dynasty, and direct descendants of the Plantagenets.
-The Wynn baronets, who are today represented by the Williams-Wynns, are related to the House, through the Princes of Aberffraw and the Wynne family of Peniarth.
+The Vaughans, Yales, and Hughes of Gwerclas, are also cadet branches of the FitzGerald Dynasty through Osborne Fitzgerald, and direct descendants of the Plantagenets.
+Their ancestor, lord Gerald de Windsor, was an Anglo-Norman, son of the 1st governor of Windsor Castle for William the Conqueror, and ancestor of the current Duke of Leinster in Ireland.
+Notably, he married a Welsh princess named Nesta, daughter of king Rhys ap Tudor, of the House of Dinefwr.